horsewell/python-api-challenge/Readme.md

 Create a map that shows the humidity for various cities.

 Find cities with ideal weather conditions:
-- A max temperature lower than 27 degrees but higher than 21
+- A max temperature lower than 28 degrees but higher than 22
 - Wind speed less than 4.5 m/s
-- Zero cloudiness
+- Cloudiness and Humidity less than 67%

 Create a map with of the above cities and find a hotel within 10,000 m of the coordinates.
 Display the hotel information.